... Read more →

 3D Innovations is a Product Development Company – from the 3D Design to a fully functional 3D Prototype & Product.

 “When it was invented, 3D printing was referred to as rapid prototyping, a method for automating and reducing the labor required to create a prototype model for design validation.
-Since then, it has found use in a number of other applications, but the technology is still widely implemented to create visual models and functional prototypes.”
+Since then, it has found use in a number of other applications, but the technology is still widely implemented to create visual models and functional prototypes.
+(Engineering)”

 A visual model of your product lets you get a better idea of how the product will look and feel.
 With the rapid expansion of 3D printing materials and colors available, you have more options than ever when it comes to product design materials.
 Most hardware entrepreneurs start with a visual model and then move forward with a functional prototype for design validation and testing.